SpotMcCormick/SpotMcCormick.CyclisticCapstone/README.md

 FROM `dulcet-hulling-375416.cyclistic.days_2022`  limit 1000
 )

-where I found out casuals had and avearge ride time of 10:18 and members had a ride time of 17:26
+Where I found out casuals had and avearge ride time of 10:18 and members had a ride time of 17:26

 From there I used the WEEKDAY function in excel to extract the day of each timestamp because I felt that was valuable data.

 After I gathered all the information I needed I built a dashbaord on tableau to prevent my findings to stakeholders.

 ![Dashboard 1 (2)](https://github.com/SpotMcCormick/SpotMcCormick.CyclisticCapstone/assets/132832823/5c79a15b-77af-4311-97af-9567048a1269)